SmogDr/edar_coursebook/docs/07-multivar_eda.md

 ### Density plots

+A ***density plot*** is akin to a *smoothed histogram*, where the y-axis depicts the frequency (or probability of occurrence) and the x-axis represents the magnitude of the observed variable.
+They are called though `ggplot2::geom_density` and `ggplot2::stat_density`.
+Density plots are useful when you have a lot of data (typically hundreds to thousands of observations) because they allow you to visualize the **shape** of a distribution - namely, it's central tendency(ies), dispersion, and skew.

 Create a series of geom_density plots showing combined fuel economy `comb08` across all vehicles and years as a function of `fuel_type`.
 Break out the different `fuel_type` categories into facets (ncol = 3).